 Contingent Liabilities.
 We are subject to legal proceedings and claims that arise in the normal course of business.
-In accordance with ASC Topic 450 Contingencies, we accrue for contingent liabilities when management determines it is probable that a liability has been incurred and the amount can be reasonably estimated.
+In accordance with ASC Topic 450, Contingencies, we accrue for contingent liabilities when management determines it is probable that a liability has been incurred and the amount can be reasonably estimated.
 This determination requires significant judgment by management.
-As of the date of the filing of this Annual Report on Form 10-K, we are engaged in separate matters of ongoing litigation with Capital Royalty Partners II, L.P. and our former President and Chief Executive Officer, Dr. Michael Goldberg.
+As of the date of the filing of this Annual Report on Form 10-K, we are engaged in ongoing litigation with our former President and Chief Executive Officer, Dr. Michael Goldberg.
+In assessing whether we should accrue a liability in our financial statements as a result of this lawsuit, we considered various factors, including the legal and factual circumstances of the case, the trial records and post-trial rulings of the applicable courts, the current status of the proceedings, applicable law and the views of legal counsel.

-In assessing whether we should accrue a liability in our financial statements as a result of the lawsuits, we considered various factors, including the legal and factual circumstances of the cases, the trial records and post-trial rulings of the applicable courts and appellate courts, the current status of the proceedings, applicable law and the views of legal counsel.
-We have concluded that a loss from these cases is not probable and reasonably estimable and, therefore, a liability has not been recorded with respect to these cases as of December 31, 2021.
-While we believe that the ultimate resolution of these matters will not have a material impact on our financial statements, the outcome of litigation is inherently uncertain and the final resolution of these matters may result in expense to us in excess of management's expectations.
+We have concluded that a loss from the Goldberg case is not determinable or reasonably estimable and, therefore, a liability has not been recorded with respect to this case as of December 31, 2022.
+The amount of ultimate liability, if any, with respect to the Goldberg litigation is unknown.